chiamp/fast-reinforcement-learning/README.md

 The environment used in the paper is a 10 by 10 grid with 2 different types of objects (represented by the red squares and blue triangles) occupying a total of 10 cells at a given time.
 The agent (represented by the yellow circle) can move up, down, left or right, and will automatically pick up objects if it moves to a cell occupied by one.
 Once an object is picked up by the agent, another object of a random type is randomly generated in one of the unoccupied cells in the grid.

 ## Fast Reinforcement Learning Framework
 In the paper, the traditional reinforcement learning framework is modified and enhanced so that it can support more sample-efficient algorithms that allow the agent to re-use skills learned from past tasks on new tasks.
-This section will detail the changes added to the framework.
+This section details the changes added to the framework.

 ### Transition Feature Function
 The transition feature function <img src="https://render.githubusercontent.com/render/math?math=\phi(s,a,s^')"> is introduced as a function that outputs a vector of transition features, based on arriving at a resulting state <img src="https://render.githubusercontent.com/render/math?math=s^'">, after applying action <img src="https://render.githubusercontent.com/render/math?math=a"> to state <img src="https://render.githubusercontent.com/render/math?math=s">.
 These outputted transition features are a way of describing the transition dynamics for state-action sequences <img src="https://render.githubusercontent.com/render/math?math=s,a \rightarrow s^'">.